This article will help you:

 - Measure the top events performed over a selected time period

-- Determine the count of unique users firing events in your product
+- Determine the count of unique users triggering events in your product

-- Clarify which users tend to fire certain events
+- Clarify which users tend to trigger certain events

 Like most Amplitude charts, Event Segmentation charts are built by combining events and event properties with user segments.
 These can be simple—like, for example, counting the number of users firing a specific event—or they can be intricate formulas of events.